(adopted May 4, 2018; amended July 6, 2022)

 - Three of the nine graduate student seats on GSEC will be reserved for active members of UE Local 896 - COGS.
 The three active COGS members will be selected by COGS and must be approved by GPSG before they become voting members of GSEC.

-- GSS will recommend the remaining six graduate student nominees to GSEC.
+- GSS will recommend three graduate student nominees to GSEC.
 These nominees will proceed to GPSG for approval.
-The six GSS nominees must be approved by GPSG before they become voting members of GSEC.
+The three GSS nominees must be approved by GPSG before they become voting members of GSEC.

 - Faculty senate will elect and appoint the two faculty representatives to GSEC.

 - The conduct of the GSEC meetings will follow Robert’s Rules of Order.

 - All mass communications from GSEC, including e-mails, notices with information about their benefits, website information, etc. should be approved by a majority of the committee.
 No changes may be made without notifying the whole committee and seeking a majority approval.

 - GSEC is not a public forum.
 However, guests are welcome and encouraged to attend GSEC meetings.
 A majority of GSEC members may vote to meet in closed session at any full GSEC meeting.